 - Module Lead BMS1035 PRACTICAL AND BIOMEDICAL BACTERIOLOGY

 Our lab research broadly aims to use best-fit methods to study the epidemiology of and identify variation in important enteric pathogen populations in order understand the contributory role of the identified variation in disease transmission.
+Specifically, My research broadly focuses on understanding how bacterial pathogens emerge and spread.
+So far, I have used methods that are based on whole genome sequencing and analyses and combined results from these analyses with corresponding epidemiological and clinical information to understand how enteric pathogens spread over time and space.

 My previous research focused on using whole genome sequencing and phylogenetic methods to determine the population structure and transmission dynamics of human-invasive variants of Salmonella Typhimurium from several countries in sub-Saharan Africa.
 We also used various in-vitro and ex-vivo assays to characterise identified phylogenetic lineages and ascertain distinguishing phenotypes.